tdegeus/pyxtensor/README.md

 This library provides details for [pybind11](https://github.com/pybind/pybind11) such that an interface to NumPy arrays is automatically provided when including a function that takes any of the [xtensor](https://github.com/QuantStack/xtensor) classes as (return) argument(s).

 > The behaviour is distinctly different from [xtensor-python](https://github.com/QuantStack/xtensor-python).
 The latter 'maps' NumPy arrays to a so-called `xt::pyarray` giving direct memory access to it.
-In contrast, [pyxtensor](https://github.com/tdegeus/pyxtensor) copies the NumPy object to a `xt::array` or `xt::tensor` and vice versa.
+In contrast, *pyxtensor* copies the NumPy object to a `xt::xarray` or `xt::xtensor` and vice versa.
 This results in a simpler usage in which a C++ library can be exposed without any wrapper functions, however, with the disadvantage of using copies (that cost time, and that disallow in-place modifications).

 ## Getting pyxtensor

+There are two ways of practically using *pyxtensor*.
+One way is to 'install' the C++ headers somewhere and use CMake or pkg-config to find the C++ headers.
+The other way is to 'install' the Python library that comes with *pyxtensor* and let it 'install' the C++ headers in the correct Python folder, and use Python to find the C++ headers.

-### Using pip
+### Using pip (Python only)

 ```bash
 pip install pyxtensor